 “Is that what they’re called?”

 “I’m not the one to ask.”
 I paused, suddenly realizing that I still hadn’t run away.
-I couldn’t make myself accept Kiera’s supposed vulnerability at face value, and my hand was still in my pocket, centimeters from my phone.
-Curiosity, probably.
-An inability to make myself afraid of somebody who was sulking in – well, much the same way I was.
-There was self-pity and stubbornness here in spades, and even though they were miles apart in effect-
+I couldn’t make myself accept Kiera’s supposed vulnerability at face value, and my hand was still in my pocket, centimeters from my phone—but I hadn’t run away.
+It was curiosity, probably.
+An inability to make myself afraid of somebody who was sulking in—well, much the same way I was.
+There was self-pity and stubbornness here in spades, and even though they were miles apart in effect—

 “Where are you from?”
 I asked finally.
 The desire to understand was winning out.
 I wanted to be scared of her, but I couldn’t, not when she looked and sounded like a real person.
 “You said you’re what, a faerie?”